-Prerequisites: ESOL 501/601 or ESOL 535.
-Credits: 2 semester hours.
+Prerequisites: ESOL 501/ESOL 601, ESOL 535A and ESOL 535B.

-ESOL 507 Language Acquisition and Development Content: Theories of how first and second languages (written and spoken) are acquired, the importance of first-language development and its relationship to the acquisition of other languages, and the relationship of language to cognitive development.
+ESOL 507 Language Acquisition and Development

+Content: Theories of how first and second languages (written and spoken) are acquired, the importance of first-language development and its relationship to the acquisition of other languages, and the relationship of language to cognitive development.
 Understanding of these issues is used to promote a school environment that honors diverse perspectives and maximizes language learning potential and ensures respect for communities whose languages or varieties of English differ from standard school English.
 Required for the Reading and ESOL/Bilingual Education endorsements.
 The initial course in the Reading Endorsement sequence and recommended preparation for other language arts offerings.